CrazyTim/fm-odbc-debugger/README.md

 - Install the 64bit FileMaker ODBC driver that comes bundled with FileMaker.
 - Download the latest release of [FileMaker ODBC Debugger](https://github.com/CrazyTim/fm-odbc-debugger/releases).
 - Launch FileMaker ODBC Debugger and ensure the correct `Driver` version has been detected.
-Type the following details and then execute your query:
-  - `Server` (name or ip address),
+- Enter values for `Server` (name or ip address), `Database` (name), and `Credentials` (username/password).
+Type your query and then execute it!
-  - `Database` name
-  - `Credentials` (username/password).

 ## Technical Notes